CS-433/ml-project-2-kalamariunionen/Pytorch-UNet/README.md

 ### Command to Train the Model

-Use the following command to start training:
+Use the following example command to start training:

 ```bash
 python train.py --epochs 50 --batch-size 5 --learning-rate 1e-4 --scale 0.5 --amp